michaeldickens/leveraged-etfs/README.md

 ## ETF price data

 This script relies on having price data in a `data/` directory inside the repository directory.
 The data is not included in this repository, but you can download a zip file from my website [here](https://mdickens.me/materials/leveraged-etfs-data.zip).

+- ETF historical prices downloaded from AlphaVantage.
+- Treasury yields downloaded from the US Treasury.
+- S&P Treasury Futures prices downloaded from the S&P Global website.